 Identify Workplace Hazards and Risks

-• The goal of risk assessment is to thoroughly evaluate workplace activities and identify potential negative events that could threaten the health and lives of employees.
+- Risk assessment aims to evaluate workplace activities thoroughly and identify potential negative events that could endanger employee health and safety.

-• Regularly identifying potential hazards (e.g., equipment malfunctions, chemical exposure, tripping hazards) and assessing their risk level.
+- Regularly identify potential hazards (e.g., equipment failures, chemical exposure, trip hazards) and assess their risks.

-• Conducting workplace inspections to catch hazards early and reduce accidents.
+- Conduct workplace inspections to detect hazards early and reduce accident risks.

 Train and Educate Employees

-• Providing employees with proper training to handle equipment, chemicals, and hazardous situations.
+- Provide employees with proper training for handling equipment, chemicals, and hazardous situations safely.

 Equip Employees with Personal Protective Equipment (PPE)

-• Ensuring that employees have access to and use the necessary PPE (e.g., helmets, gloves, goggles, safety shoes) to minimize risks of injury.
+- Ensure employees have access to and correctly use necessary PPE (e.g., helmets, gloves, goggles, safety shoes) to reduce injury risks.

 Develop Safety Policies and Procedures:

-• Establishing and testing emergency response plans for situations such as fires, chemical spills, or natural disasters.
+- Establish and test emergency response plans for situations like fires, chemical spills, or natural disasters.

-• Promoting breaks and exercises to avoid fatigue.
+- Promote breaks and exercises to prevent fatigue.

 Develop Health and Well-Being Programs: